 Aetna Out-Of-Network Coverage

-In the summer of this year, another insurer was sued for illegal practices in California.
+In the summer of 2012, another insurer was sued for illegal practices in California.
 Aetna, Inc. was accused by several hundred doctors of denying patients coverage for which they had already paid.
 A class action lawsuit was filed, claiming Aetna refuses to cover out-of-network providers regardless of patients paying for a plan allowing them to use such doctors.
 Aetna is allegedly punishing policyholders and doctors alike for not using the Aetna preferred provider network for outpatient care.

-The company has been threatening patients with denial of coverage for seeking care outside the network, and threatening doctors with canceled contracts if they referred patients to a non-network provider.
-The lawsuit accuses Aetna of false advertising, breach of contract, unjust business practices, and both intentional and negligent interference with doctors.
+The company had been threatening patients with denial of coverage for seeking care outside the network, and threatening doctors with canceled contracts if they referred patients to a non-network provider.
+The lawsuit accused Aetna of false advertising, breach of contract, unjust business practices, and both intentional and negligent interference with doctors.
 An Aetna representative denied the charges and claimed the doctors are retaliating for a lawsuit Aetna filed against numerous California surgery centers.

 Aetna’s lawsuit claimed these surgery centers, managed by Bay Area Surgical Management, referred Aetna members to facilities without recognizing that the doctors had an ownership interest in the center, or that they received compensation for each referral.
 The health insurer alleges the centers were overcharging patients and their billing practices were unacceptable.
 Some of the doctors and facilities suing Aetna were identified by the carrier as providers whom they were suing.
 The Aetna spokeswomen claimed it was a countersuit disguised as a class action.